gmcn/wilsonscountry/wp-content/plugins/wp-cerber/readme.txt

 == Changelog ==

+= 6.7.5 =
+* A new button View Activity has been added to the user edit page in the WordPress dashboard.
+* Miscellaneous code optimizations: performance of database routines and SQL queries are improved.
+* A new Swedish translation has been added.
+Thanks to Fredrik Näslund.
+* Bug fixed: The wildcard *.*.*.* entry (all IPv4 addresses) to the Black IP Access List, doesn't work as intended.

 = 6.7 =
 * New: Regular expressions are now available for the Traffic Inspector Request whitelist and Antispam Query whitelist.